 Hikkaduwa is one of the most popular tourist destinations in southern Sri Lanka.
 It is 98 km south of Colombo and its beautiful beaches a lot of glamour to this town.
 It is the place where you can have a glimpse of the fascinating underwater world and see the creatures that inhabit the unfathomable depths of the sea.

 Hikkaduwa is not only a leading beach holiday spot but also surfing and diving place on the island.
-Hikkaduwa marine sanctuary, which is only a few meters away from the beach houses a large number of beautiful sea creatures and getting hold of a glass-bottom boat, allows you to see the beautiful corals without jumping into the water.
+Hikkaduwa marine sanctuary, which is only a few meters away from the beach houses a large number of beautiful sea creatures, and getting hold of a glass-bottom boat, allows you to see the beautiful corals without jumping into the water.

-VISITNG MARITIME MUSUEM ON GALLE TOUR
+VISITING MARITIME MUSEUM ON GALLE TOUR

 Large numbers of items with archaeological importance are stored in the museum.
-Some of them are of the high importance that recovered from the seabed off the sea of Galle.
-Sri Lanka had been a popular port of call in the region and sea of the island is scattered with a large number of ships wrecks.
+Some of them are of high importance that recovered from the seabed off the sea of Galle.
+Sri Lanka had been a popular port of call in the region and the sea of the island is scattered with a large number of ships wrecks.

 Galle maritime museum was established by the Central Cultural Fund of Sri Lanka under the conservation program of the Galle world heritage site.
 The museum showcases the cultural and religious aspects of the people of southern Sri Lanka.
-It gives an idea of the convergence of Sri Lankan culture, trade, language and tradition with the other foreign nations.
+It gives an idea of the convergence of Sri Lankan culture, trade, language, and tradition with other foreign nations.

 EXPLORING DUTCH REFORMED CHURCH ON GALLE TRIP